astronomer/docs/learn/custom-xcom-backends-tutorial.md

     - Delete
     - List

-    Select the duration the token will be valid and `HTTPS only` for allowed protocols.
+    Select the duration the token will be valid and set **Allowed Protocols** to `HTTPS only`.
 Provide the IP address of your Airflow instance.
-If you are running Airflow locally with the Astro CLI, this is the IP address of your computer.
+If you are running Airflow locally with the Astro CLI, use the IP address of your computer.

     ![Shared access token](/img/guides/xcom_backend_shared_access_token.png)